comychitz/knowledge/programming/fundamentals/README.md

 ## inversions
 * counting inversions is a common problem with arrays
 * an inversion is when: `a[i] > b[j]` and `i < j`
+* the number of inversions indicates how much work is needed to sort the array
+* swapping a pair of consecutive elements that are in the wrong order removes exactly one inversion from the array. if a sorting algorithm can only swap consecutive elements, each swap removes at most one invesions, and the time complexity of the agorithm is at least O(n^2)
 * counting invesions can be done using
     * simple nested for loop (O(n^2))
     * merge sort (O(nlog(n)))